Clarity Intelligence

 Why certification matters

-• Sets a global standard;
+• Sets a global methodological standard;

 • Strengthens a professional community devoted to clarity.